-The Redwood Mountain Grove is the world's largest sequoia grove and, though partially logged, it still has more old growth than any other grove.
+The Redwood Mountain Grove is the world’s largest sequoia grove and, though partially logged, it still has more old growth than any other grove.
 It’s also quite impressive, with no shortage of mammoth trees throughout.
 Admittedly the Giant Forest is even more impressive (because the sequoias are packed closer together), but as a result it’s also crowded in places and heavily developed.
 Redwood Mountain stands out because it’s still in pristine wilderness condition, and even on a holiday weekend you might encounter another hiker once or twice an hour.

 The grove has three trails.
-The central trail, the Redwood Canyon Trail, is the least interesting; the understory is so dense that it's hard to appreciate the sequoias.
-The route described here combines the two outer trails into a single all-day hike that includes a nice variety of woodland, from the dense, lush forest along Redwood Creek to the open sequoia forest on top of Redwood Mountain and on the middle section of the Hart Tree Trail.
+The central trail, the Redwood Canyon Trail, is the least interesting; the understory is so dense that it’s hard to appreciate the sequoias.
+The route described here combines the two best trails into a single all-day hike that includes a nice variety of woodland, from the dense, lush forest along Redwood Creek to the open sequoia forest on top of Redwood Mountain and on the middle section of the Hart Tree Trail.

 The best part of the Redwood Mountain trail system is the two-mile stretch of trail that leads along the ridgetop from the parking lot to the Sugar Bowl.
-This is an excellent option if you just want a short hike and seems to be the most popular hike in the area, although it's still not that crowded.
+This is an excellent option if you just want a short hike.
 This stretch of trail is especially photogenic in the late afternoon, since the ridgetop is perfectly lit by the setting sun.

-The trail is reached by a bumpy two-mile-long dirt road through the sequoias.
+The trail is reached by a bumpy two-mile-long dirt road that runs through old growth.
 The road is only open in the summer, usually from Memorial Day weekend until October or early November.
 Turn left at the first intersection to reach a good-sized dirt parking lot surrounded by sizable sequoias.